While there is no evidence to support their beliefs, people with the disorder believe they will be exploited, harmed, or deceived by others.

 The characteristics of paranoia can be seen in childhood and adolescence.

-Trauma in early childhood can be a contributing factor to the development of paranoia.
+Trauma in early childhood can contribute to the development of paranoia.

 Children can behave strangely, resulting in teasing from others.